DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/javascript/javascript.md

 <CustomDocCardList items={useCurrentSidebarCategory().items} columnWidth={4} />

-The JS SDK is available on NPM as an open-source package that can be viewed on the DevCycle GitHub.
+The DevCycle JS SDK is available as a NPM package will a full Typescript interface, the open-source code can be viewed on the [DevCycle GitHub](https://github.com/DevCycleHQ/js-sdks/tree/main/sdk/js).

 When initialized, the SDK will download the latest version of your DevCycle environments’ configuration from a CDN for the provided user.